jahschwa/sibyl/README.md

 # sibyl

-a chat bot for controlling XBMC/Kodi
+a chat bot for controlling XBMC/Kodi and other fun things

 ## Intro